aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/File Name/Properties/Object_Properties_-_Border.rst

 Every newly created object initially uses the default border style.
 You can set this default border in the Border tab, using the small menu that appears when you press the |img_def_default_property_bmp| button.
 This menu contains two commands:

-*	Set as Default: this will set the currently specified border as the default border (that is used when a new object is created).
+*	Set as **Default**: this will set the currently specified border as the default border (that is used when a new object is created).
-*	Reset to Default: this will set all border properties according to the current default border.
+*	Reset to **Default**: this will set all border properties according to the current default border.